electron-userland/spectron/README.md

       //     |__ test
       //        |__ spec.js  <- You are here! ~ Well you should be.

-      // The following line tells spectron to look and use the main.js file, and the package.json located 1 level above.
+      // The following line tells spectron to look and use the main.js file
+      // and the package.json located 1 level above.
       args: [path.join(__dirname, '..')]
     })
     return this.app.start()